cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/domain-categories.md

 ### Ignore `CNAME` domain categories

 The categories for a site's `CNAME` records may differ from its `A` record.
 For example, `blog.example.com` may be categorized under Personal Blogs, while `example.com` is categorized under Technology.
-To limit matches to only the root domain's categories, turn on **Ignore CNAME domain categories**.
+To limit matches for a DNS policy to only the root domain's categories, turn on **Ignore CNAME domain categories**.

 Regardless of this setting, `CNAME` domain categories will still appear in your Gateway [Logpush](/cloudflare-one/insights/logs/logpush/) logs.